PDFlex/PDFLex/README.md

 An interactive dashboard that allows Securian policy holders to seamlessly submit, edit and view their claims online.

 Coded with React and hosted on Netlify.
+See our backend [here](https://github.com/PDFlex/pdflex-backend)!

 Created by Team Consonants: Ben, Jiya, Lana, Sarah, Vithu!